Quanmat/pqc-dtls-riscv/README.md

 Secure communication for constrained IoT devices must remain robust even against future quantum adversaries.
 This project implements a PQC-enabled DTLS 1.3 stack on a bare-metal RISC-V client (VexRiscv), simulated using LiteX and Verilator.

-It integrates Kyber (KEM) and Dilithium (signatures) into a minimized wolfSSL-based DTLS stack and validates end-to-end communication against a host-side server.
+It integrates Kyber (KEM) and Dilithium (signatures) into a minimized wolfSSL-based DTLS stack and validates end-to-end communication with a host-side server.
 The networking layer replaces polling with an interrupt-driven Ethernet ISR and an RX ring buffer to prevent packet loss during computationally intensive PQC operations.
 The firmware includes cycle-accurate latency measurement (rdcycle CSR), heap profiling, and systematic compiler and cipher-suite optimizations (e.g., ChaCha20-Poly1305) to balance memory footprint, handshake latency, and throughput.
 The repository provides full toolchain automation, certificate generation, simulation setup, benchmark instrumentation, demo logs, and packet captures to ensure reproducibility.

 This solution was developed for the [QTrino Labs problem statement](https://drive.google.com/file/d/17WdoZTA7-rwXUIRJVGoSy-bnlKaQr2N3/view?usp=sharing) and was awarded the Gold prize at Inter IIT Tech Meet 14.0.